AndreiBertescu/NotePlan/README.md

 - To deploy the project on Railway, a MySQL service needs to be created.
 Additionally, within the project service, the environment variables from the "application.properties" file need to be added.

 ## Roadmap
-- Add CI/CD Actions & Git Rules
+- Add CI/CD Actions
-- Performance tests and profiling the application
+- Add Junit tests
+- Try to implement Docker
 - Make the site compatible with smaller screen displays.
 - Develop a mobile app version of NotePlan.

+## Version 1.4
+- Added GitHub Actions and Git rules: they lint the entire codebase, verify that the latest commit is configured for the production environment, and wait for reviewer approval before allowing deployment.
+- Added various performance tests.
+- Included VisualVM profiler results in the performance_reports directory.
+- Added JMeter tests to measure HTTPS request response times for login, data insertion into the MySQL database, and logout.
+These results have been compiled into an HTML dashboard available in the performance_reports directory.

 ## Version 1.3
 - Added two working profiles: production and development.